 Youth apprentices enrolled in approved youth apprenticeship programs and their employers are subject to all state and federal child labor laws regarding the employment of minors.
 The Department of Workforce Development (DWD) will review all statewide youth apprenticeship curriculum for compliance with the child labor laws and will clarify the laws whenever necessary to allow for program implementation.
-Youth apprentices are allowed to work in some prohibited occupations because they meet the criteria of "student learner" as defined in the law, but they are not exempt from the child labor laws by virtue of being enrolled in a youth apprenticeship program.
-Students and employers must comply with child labor laws with regard to daily/weekly hours, time of day, employment, etc.
+Youth apprentices are allowed to work in some otherwise prohibited occupations because they meet the criteria of "student learner" AND the work performed is incidental to their training and is for intermittent and for short periods of time (DWD 270.14(3)(c)1).
+However, they are not exempt from the employment of minors' laws by virtue of being enrolled in a youth apprenticeship program.
+Students and employers must comply with laws regarding hours of labor (not limited for 16- and 17-year-old minors; restricted for younger minors); employment; minimum wages and overtime and the like.

-While DWD can interpret the law, DWD cannot exonerate employers from liability should an accident occur on the job which results in injury to an employee and a subsequent lawsuit.
-Determining liability for an accident can only be settled in a court of law.
-DWD can assure employers that they will not be cited (by DWD) for illegally employing a minor in a prohibited occupation as long as the students are enrolled in a DWD approved youth apprenticeship program and a signed Education/Training Agreement is on file with both the student's high school and the employer.
+Liability for on-the-job accidents is established through the DWD Worker's Compensation system, learn more at https://dwd.wisconsin.gov/wc/.
+DWD can assure employers that they will not be cited (by DWD) for illegally employing a minor in a prohibited occupation if the students are enrolled in a DWD-approved Youth Apprenticeship program and a signed Education/Training Agreement is on file with both the student's high school and the employer.
 This means that employers will not be assessed treble fines should an injury occur which results in the employer being cited.

-Readers should refer to DWD 270.12 and 270.14 Child Labor Laws for descriptions and definitions of the occupations or activities which are normally prohibited to minors.
+Readers should refer Wis.
+Admin.
+Code DWD 270.12 and 270.14 "Child Labor," for descriptions and definitions of the occupations or activities which are normally prohibited to minors.